parcel-bundler/website/README.md

 This is the website for Parcel v2.
 These docs are a **work in progress**.
 Please help us out by giving your feedback in issues, and feel free to send pull requests for contributions. 😍

+# (feel free to send pull requests) ------->>     Thanks for this - Now we are working together.

 ## Contributing

 Start a local server using: